dishagupta15/Introduction-to-Computer-Programming/README.md

-# Introduction-to-Computer-Programming
+# Introduction to Computer Programming

-NYU Introduction to Computer Programming (CSCI 002) Spring 2016
+Assignment's from NYU's Introduction to Computer Programming (CSCI 002) course from Spring 2016.